Satellite-im/warp-docs/standards/wasm.md

 Note that if youre not exporting the enum to be used by the browser then tuple-style enums are fine to use within Rust.
 This may change in the future where wasm-bindgen may be able to take such style and translate it into javascript to be used.

 [2]: Crates that are compatible with `no_std` can be easily used within wasm but would require a wrapper around them for direct from the browser.
 See https://github.com/Satellite-im/Warp/blob/main/warp/src/crypto/signature.rs for an example of us wrapping around ed25519_dalek, which is compatible with no_std.
-There may be cases where no_std may not be supported by wasm (eg custom allocator, specific calls to the system thats outside of the scope of wasm32, etc).
+There may be cases where no_std may not be supported by wasm (eg custom allocator, specific calls to the system thats outside of the scope of wasm32, requires a specific platform, etc).